aamiaa/discord-api-diff/README.md

 For `csp.json`, both additions and removals are tracked (since both are interesting).

 As of Jan 31st 2026, `store_listing_id` of products in `collectibles.json` is no longer tracked, due to it changing every request.

+As of March 6th 2026, `traffic_metadata_sealed` of quests in `quests.json` is no longer tracked, due to it changing every request.